 I didn’t want to talk about it.
-Yet he just kept sharing all the positive things to think about.
-I soon had to get onboard or just jump overboard and drown.
+Yet he just kept sharing all the positive things to think about as empty nesters.
+I soon had to get on board or just jump overboard and drown.

 I always considered myself a positive person with an uplifting attitude but he was right.
 Something had changed in me.
-The fear and worry was grabbing my heart.
+Fear and worry* were grabbing my heart.

 Therefore, I had to choose my new positive position and decide to allow Jesus Christ to be enough no matter what.
 I started praying Psalm 138:8 on a daily basis.